djfil/DeeperNetworkCLI/README.md

 ## Features
 - Thought to work only withtin your network, no external dependencies.
 - Handles ranges and lists of arguments, where GUI can only handle a single IP.
+- You can send info log messages to the device.

 ## Requirements
  - Docker (optional)